The internet has been lauded by Nobel Peace prize-winning Chinese activist Liu Xiaobo as “God’s gift to China”.

 “This is an obscenity against the peace prize,” Ma Zhaoxu, a foreign ministry spokesman, said in a statement.

-Jonas Gahr Stoere, the Norwegian foreign minister, emphasised that the Norwegian Nobel Committee is independent of the government and that the award should not cause a hostile Chinese reaction.
+Jonas Gahr Stoere, the Norwegian foreign minister, earlier emphasised that the award should not cause a hostile Chinese reaction.

 Reacting to the award, France, Germany and Taiwan’s main opposition party urged China to free Liu.